 On occasion packages can take a bit longer than expected, but it's extremely rare for them to go actually missing.
 If it's been longer than you expected, just hold tight, it'll probably show up soon.

 If it's been more than ten weeks, you have a tracking number, and you still haven't seen it, call Canada Post or your local postal system, and have your tracking number ready.
-It's not uncommon for international shipments sent surface to take as long as 8-12 weeks to arrive.

 If you did not receive a tracking number, that means there wasn't tracking available for your package and there's nothing we can do from our end but wait, so sit tight, it will come eventually.

 If mail is undeliverable (not picked up from the post office, wrong address etc), it just comes back to us and we'll let you know if it's arrived back here.
 The best thing you can do is actually to get in touch with your country's public postal system, or post office.
 The most common issue is an incorrect address, and the local post office can't find you.
 Sometimes, customers are able to intercept their package by calling to edit their mailing address, but it's not guaranteed.

 Sorry, we do not offer ball winding services

 Each batch I dye is completely unique.
 Please keep this in mind when ordering to make sure you have enough to complete your project.
 About once a week I get an email asking if I'll be dyeing more of something because someone didn't order enough to complete their project.
 I don't want this to happen to you, so remember, every colourway is treated as limited edition, so once it's gone, it's likely gone forever.